 Prerequisite(s): EDUC 303; minimum 90 semester hours; and a minimum 2.70 GPA.

-EDUC 403 Initial Classroom Experience (1 sem. hr.)
-These initial classroom experiences provide students with meaningful educational experiences in schools and classrooms.
+EDUC 403 Initial Field Experience (1 sem. hr.)
+These initial field experiences provide students with meaningful educational experiences in schools and classrooms.
 Students relate their studies in the university classroom to school settings.
 Throughout the course and school visits, students become more confident in being in the classroom, interacting with students and teachers, and in carrying out activities that prepare them for more advanced practica.
-Pre-service teachers are involved in 25 hours of classroom experience, normally 2 1/2 hours a week for 10 weeks (or 30 hours of classroom experience if the course happens for one to two weeks during the month of May.
-Requests for May practica are processed through the Dean's office).
+Pre-service teachers are involved in 25 hours of classroom experience, normally 3-4 hours a week for 8 weeks in a K-12 school.
 Prerequisite(s): EDUC 402; minimum 90 semester hours; and a minimum 2.70 GPA.
 EDUC 411 Early Learning Curriculum and Assessment (3 sem. hrs.)
 An exploration of early childhood theories, philosophical perspectives, effective practices, curriculum and assessment and an overall understanding of what it means to effectively support and nurture early learners.
 The vital role of a well-prepared early learning educator and the importance of learning through play, emergent curriculum and authentic assessment methods will be thoroughly examined.
 Content addresses the entire spectrum of a child's growth and development within the context of place, families, and communities: linguistic, socio-cultural, emotional, physical, spiritual, and cognitive development.
 Co-requisite(s): EDUC 402.